 Predefined aid-for-trade data queries:

-The CRS aid activity database - an internationally recognised source of authoritative data on ODA and other official flows (OOF) to developing countries, dating back to 1967 - provides data broken down geographically and by sector.
+However, aid for trade data are extracted from the CRS aid activity database - an internationally recognised source of authoritative data on ODA and other official flows (OOF) to developing countries, dating back to 1967 - that provides data broken down geographically and by sector.
 Governments, organisations and researchers make frequent use of it, and for the OECD, the CRS serves as a tool for monitoring specific policy issues, including aid for trade.

 Using an existing database helped effectively track aid-for-trade flows while saving time and resources.
 Although using the CRS does not provide information about trade-related technical assistance and trade development that is as detailed as that collected in the past in the joint OECD-WTO Trade Capacity Building Database (TCBD), several modifications have been made to the CRS to adapt it to aid-for-trade needs (i.e. a new CRS category "trade-related adjustment" was introduced from the 2008 data collection on 2007 activities).
 The CRS does not provide data that exactly match all of the above aid-for-trade categories.
 It provides proxies under the following five headings: